learn-co-curriculum/traversing-nested-objects/README.md

 ## Arrays in Arrays

 We're going to get more abstract bit by bit.
 In the above example, we had a name for each field that we wanted to access (`person`, `occupation`, and `yearsHeld`).
-If we had wanted to aces the second pet's name, we could have done `person.pets[1].name` — notice that we need to specify the index in the `pets` array of the pet that we want.
+If we had wanted to access the second pet's name, we could have done `person.pets[1].name` — notice that we need to specify the index in the `pets` array of the pet that we want.

 Working with arrays isn't all that different.
 It's just that instead of named properties of objects (and sub-objects), we have indexes of arrays (and sub-arrays).
 And, of course, JavaScript is flexible enough that we can mix the two: